fpgasystems/sgrt/examples/sgutil-validate-mpi.md

 In this experiment, we are using CLI’s [`sgutil validate mpi`](../cli/manual/sgutil-validate-mpi.md#sgutil-validate-mpi) command to verify MPI message-passing standard on the ETHZ-HACC network.

 ### Prerrequisites
-* You must have a valid authentication key pairs for SSH in your **~/.ssh** directory, and
-* Your public key must be added to the authorized keys.
+You should have the capability to SSH into the remote server from your local server.
+Assuming that alveo-u55c-01 is your local server and alveo-u55c-02 is your single remote server, you should be able to run the following command:

 ```
-$ ssh-keygen
-$ cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
+alveo-u55c-01:~$ ssh alveo-u55c-02
 ```

-If the public key **~/.ssh/id_rsa.pub** is not present, *sgutil validate iperf* will run the commands above for you automatically.

 ## Experiment
 1. Use the [booking system](https://alveo-booking.ethz.ch/login.php) to reserve the servers you wish to validate,
-2. Login to the server you want to set as the iperf server—all others will be the clients for the experiment,
+2. Login to the server you want to set as the MPI server—all others will be the clients for the experiment,
 3. Run ```sgutil validate mpi``` and wait for the results.

 ![Message passing interface validation with mpich.](./sgutil-validate-mpi.png "Message passing interface validation with mpich.")